Rahulbaran/pakjms-tests-management/README.md

 # pakjms-tests-management

-A Single Page Application for managing tests results of students
+A Single Page Application for managing tests results created using React and Netlify functions.